-We have audited the accompanying financial statements of Six Points Evaluation and Training, Inc., (a Colorado nonprofit corporation), which comprise the statement of financial position as of June 30, 2022, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Six Points Evaluation and Training, Inc. (a nonprofit organization), which comprise the statement of financial position as of June 30, 2023, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Six Points Evaluation and Training, Inc. as of June 30, 2022, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Six Points Evaluation and Training, Inc. as of June 30, 2023, and the changes in its net assets, statement of functional expenses, and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.